Is your student frustrated about finding meaningful work?

 In our culture today, young adults are told that they can be anything they want to be.
-But they’re never told how.
+But they never hear how.

 Now, I certainly don’t think that young adults can be anything they want to be.
 But when it comes to careers specifically I do believe that young adults have wide access to opportunities of all kinds.
-Not everyone can be an NBA all-star but nowadays, few careers or industries are limited to only a certain demographic.
+Not everyone becomes an NBA all-star but nowadays, few careers or industries limit themselves to only a certain demographic.
 So in one sense, in a career sense, young adults have a vast variety of opportunities in front of them.

 Only a few generations ago, the career path was simple: you did what your parents did.
 If you grew up in a farming family, there was a very good chance that your children would too.

 Now, a young adult’s career choices are wide open.
 There is more emphasis on “passion” and finding meaningful work that brings personal fulfillment and makes a difference in the world.

 But without the clarity of a predetermined career path, many young adults find themselves stuck and frustrated.
 They want to find work they love but they don’t know how.
 They assume this must mean making a full-time salary for doing their hobbies.
 And when they can’t find anyone to pay them for their hobbies they give up on the idea of “finding work they love”.

 The future of education in your inbox.